lite-cyber/blockchain-demo/README.md

 npx hardhat help
 ```

+# Refer to the Project Report for instructions on how to run this program.

 # This project demonstrates how file integrity checks can be aided by storing file hashes on a immutable blockchain.

 # The python program 'main,py' achieves this in its 9 steps, as outlined below.